microsoft/terraform-provider-azuredevops/website/docs/r/variable_group.md

 * `project_id` - (Required) The Project in which this Variable Group exists or will be created.
 * `name` - (Required) The name of the Variable Group.
 * `description` - (Optional) The description of the Variable Group.
+* `allow_access` - (Required) Boolean that indicate if this variable group is shared by all pipelines of this project.
 * `variable` - (Optional) One or more `variable` blocks as documented below.

 A `variable` block supports the following: